 The wine world loves its tradition, but it's also home to some wacky trends.
 Trends such as: wines on tap, screw top wines, and now the latest phenomenon, aging wine underwater.

 The sea floor has no light and very little noise.
 It's temperature is cool and constant.
 In many ways It's an environment wine is used to yet it holds some unique possibilities.
 Some say the swaying of the ocean keeps the wine in a constant state of motion, which can bring out secondary and tertiary aromas that may not have come through before.
 Is this theory true?
 It has been reported that wineries in Italy, France and Spain are aging wine underwater.
 There are many benefits to aging wine underwater.

 Sunken Treasure or Fools Gold?
 Like any trend, there are sure to be skeptics and believers.
-The nay sayers feel this passing trend is just a marketing ploy, a veiled attempt to offer consumers the latest and greatest idea.
+The naysayers feel this passing trend is just a marketing ploy, a veiled attempt to offer consumers the latest and greatest idea.
 However, serious wineries are giving this concept, now being referred to as "Aquoir", a try.
-Mira Winery in Napa, Sketch Winery in Spain, and Gaia Winery in Greece are just some of the wine makers who have decided to experiment with this concept.
+Mira Winery in Napa, Sketch Winery in Spain, and Gaia Winery in Greece are just some winemakers who have decided to experiment with this concept.
 Chateau Larrivet Haut-Brion in France recently submerged a barrel of Bordeaux they've aptly named Neptune.
-And even the team at Veuve Clicquot have climbed on board (pun most definitely intended).
+And even the team at Veuve Clicquot has climbed on board (pun most definitely intended).
 They built their own undersea storage container where they will monitor the progress of a selection of their bottles for the next fifty years.
 You better believe we'll be counting down the years!

 Whether it be to optimize storage space, prolong the aging process, or simply experiment for experiments sake, more and more wineries are walking this plank.
 We at Taste of Purple can't wait to see what washes ashore!